RamAnbalagan/FrontEnd-Prep-Guide/Vanilla JS/Scope/scope.md

 ## Let vs Var , Hoisting

 ## IIFE
 ## Dynamic vs Lexical

+Lexical Scope is used by most languges ( including JS ), dynamic is used by few languages only.

 ## **'this'** keyword
 ## Call, apply and Bind